perlwasm/talk-perlcic-2020/index.md

 1. First we need to tell the C compiler which symbols should be exported using this incantation.
 2. Next we write a wrapper around the malloc
-3. and free functions so that we can call them from Perl space.
+3. and free functions so that we can allocate and free memory from Perl space.
 4. Now we have a function that takes a subject and returns a greeting to that subject.
 5. So we compute the length of the output string
 6. Allocate the memory
-7. Create the greeting from a template
+7. Create the greeting from a template using sprintf
 8. And return it.

 ---